supervillain419/Ethical_hacking/README.md

 # Ethical_hacking
-Different types of  linux scirpting
 Use this script in Linux.
-It's a simple way of making a reactive script to help you brute force a networks password with a handshake.
+It's a simple reactive script using tools like aircrack-ng and macchanger to help you brute force a networks password with a handshake.